 Electrostatic charging causes sheets of this type to adhere closely to one another.
 This makes sheet separation extremely difficult – if not impossible – and results in inadequate process reliability and speed.

-MABEG reel sheeters are now able to achieve throughput rates in excess of 12,000 sheets per hour depending on the substrate involved.
+MABEG reel sheeters are now able to achieve throughput rates partly over of 18,000 sheets per hour mechanically depending on the substrate involved.
 To give an example, this enables substrates with a thickness of as little as 50 µm to be processed on sheet-fed printing presses at very high levels of productivity.
 Our customers therefore benefit from a combination of the flexibility of sheet-fed printing presses and the cost advantages of web-fed printing.

 In-line reel sheeters also allow substrates that are only available on rolls to be fed to sheet-fed printing presses.
 The optional Corona post-treatment system serves to ensure optimal ink receptivity in the printing press.